Md-Zubair677/arena-blitz/docs/index.md

 The Arena Blitz team has exciting plans for the future:

 - **Short-term Goals** (Next 3 months):
-  - Complete and release Card Fortress
   - Add new levels to Cyber Ninja Assault
   - Implement a unified achievement system
+  - Enhance the launcher with customization options

 - **Mid-term Goals** (6-12 months):
-  - Release Speedrun Boss Rush
   - Add mod support for custom games
   - Develop a level editor for Shadow Ops
+  - Implement multiplayer features

 - **Long-term Vision**:
   - Mobile version of selected games